hannesdatta/course-odcm/content/docs/project/workplan.md

 {{< /hint>}}

+## Week 1: Team Formation

+- Explore whom you would like to work with.
+- Register your team on Canvas.

 ## Week 2: Idea Generation (Coaching #1)
 - **Coaching Support:**
   - Discuss your research question, business problem, or knowledge gap with your coach (and use Table 2 in Boegershausen et al. 2022 for refinement).